Avaiga/taipy-getting-started/step_09/ReadMe.md

 ## Dynamic selectors

 Let's manage multiple scenarios through a dynamic scenario selector.
 This selector will be updated whenever a new scenario is created.
-It will store the 'id' of the scenarios and their names.
+It will store the "id" of the scenarios and their names.
 For clarity, only their names do get displayed (in the selector).

 This code initializes the scenario selector with previously created scenarios.
 If there are no scenarios yet, the